dougdyson/katas/challenges/nextBiggestInteger/notes.md

 This is a problem best resolved with regex!
 EDIT: it is most defineately not!

 Solved with 2 different algorithms but feel like there is a better way to do it.
 Just need to to test for first algothrim based on sort and, if test fails, then run the second algorithm based on associative array.
-Still, I think there is a better way to do it.
+Still, I think there is a better way to do it!

 random comments:
 // Swapping approach: from the right, swap lower digit with higher digit appended to the right